Constrained optimal rearrangement problem leading to a new type obstacle problem: New type of obstacle problem

 \section{New type of obstacle problem}

-In this section we discuss the new type of obstacle problem, where the obstacle is acting not on the function $u$, but on the integral of $u$ with respect to $x_n$ variable.
-As a result, the free boundary is not a level set for the function $u$, which makes the analysis even more challenging.
+In this section we discuss the new type of obstacle problem introduced in Theorem \ref{thm:fbp}, where the obstacle is acting not on the function $u$, but on the integral of $u$ with respect to $x_n$ variable.
+As a result, the free boundary is not a level set for the function $u$.